 Now Christianity in the majority world is not the same as that of the European missionaries who brought it over.
 It is often very Pentecostal in nature and does not have a formal regulatory body overseeing it like older European denominations.
 The rapid rate of growth as well as its cultural and theological diversity means Christianity in each global context has to deal with its own forms of syncretism.
 As much as Christendom entangled being a Westerner and being Christian, global Christianity has to be wary of pervasive and unorthodox influences from within its own environment.
 Just like the early apologists had to battle controversy and heresy within the church like Marcionism and Gnosticism, and help ground believers in “mere Christianity”, so does global apologetics have to deal with internal issues like that in the global church.

 As I say time and time again, the role apologetics played in my life was not in dealing with doubt but helping become more established in my beliefs.
 This aspect of apologetics which is not on the offensive is very important.
 It is needed in global contexts and so cannot be developed from the West or within a Western framework.
 This is not to disregard Western apologetics at all.
 Being the oldest apologetic tradition in the world, there is a lot global Christians can learn from its strengths and weaknesses, building on its victories as well as avoiding its mistakes.
-However, we still need to adapt to our own cultural circumstances, so believers can secure in their faith and not succumb to the influence of the world.
+However, we still need to adapt to our own cultural circumstances, so believers can be secure in their faith and not succumb to the influence of the world.

 Western Christianity has been facing a very difficult time.
 In Europe Christians are a statistical minority while in the US they are a cultural minority fast becoming a minority by the numbers.
 There is a general apathy against Christianity which sometimes becomes open hostility.
 Soft forms of persecution are certainly on the rise in that part of the world.
 In these times believers need to recover their identity from the current cultural quagmire and defend itself in the truly apologetic sense of contending for the faith.
-All these challenges not withstanding Western Christians have far greater affluence than many of siblings in the faith around the world.
+All these challenges not withstanding, Western Christians have far greater affluence than many of their siblings in the faith around the world.
 Christians in the Middle East are literally facing genocide and unfortunately their siblings in more powerful positions have become so self-centred that they support politics that does not help their siblings’ plight.
 Like Justin Martyr, those who are in the position to do so need to make an urgent apologia to their governments to intervene and stop the horrific persecution that is going on.
 Apologetics is about divine justice and making a case for the faithful.
-If there is no concerted effort from the Western Christian community to act selflessly, the apathy their cultures show them will continue to translate to political policies that are deliberately blind to the senseless slaughter of the Christian minority in the Middle East.
+If there is no concerted effort from the Western Christian community to act selflessly, the apathy their cultures show them will continue to translate to policies that are deliberately blind to the senseless slaughter of the Christian minority in the Middle East.
 Remember, this is where our faith came from and some people are making the attempt to completely eradicate any trace of Christianity after its 2000 year stay in the region.
 If the energy Christians in America expended in gaining political power was directed towards defending and protecting their persecuted brethren, I’m sure it would make great impact.

 Apologetics has had a long history where it has evolved and changed.
 The connecting thread between the ancient apologia and contemporary apologetics is case making.
 Contemporary apologetics too narrowly focuses on rational theological arguments while the ancient apologia was about defending the Christian and making the case for the Christian community as well, as a testament to the rulers and authorities, human and cosmic, that Jesus is Lord and he is the reason for our conduct in the world.
 Essentially it is a kind of gospel talk we are compelled to give, since that good news is the explanation why our lives have been radically change so we live in allegiance to the one who gave himself up for us.